Most people don’t know, but what you eat can play a huge role in your mood, your happiness, and how you feel.

-And this is because foods interact and control your hormones, neurotransmitters and other chemicals in your body that can cause you to feel more happiness and joy … or stress, anxiety and depression.
+And this is because foods interact and control your hormones, neurotransmitters, and other chemicals in your body that can cause you to feel more happiness and joy … or stress, mood changes and depressive feelings.

-So today I’m going to quickly discuss the 3 best types of foods that will help make you happier, improve your mood – while reducing feelings of stress, worry, anxiety and depression.
+So today I’m going to quickly discuss the 3 best types of foods that will help make you happier, and improve your mood – while reducing feelings of stress, worry, and depressive feelings.

 What important to note is that you want to “combine” these types of foods together and eat them daily because you’ll get a “synergistic” effect, which will make big improvements, quickly.

 And at the end of this article, I’ll also reveal one of my favorite and most effective “all-in-one” solutions …

 Cortisol is your body’s primary “stress” hormones.
 When this goes up, a lot of your positive hormones go down.
 You get irritated quickly, you have blood sugar highs and lows, and it causes sleep problems and insomnia.